WilderDev/AI_Course_Curriculum/02_Applications-and-Tools-of-Generative-AI/02_Lesson.md

 3. Jasper
 4. Writesonic

-Sure, here are the questions and multiple choice options formatted in the same style as your example, along with the correct answers:

 #### Question 4

 **Selina is struggling to put together a presentation.
 She asks ChatGPT, “Can you create slides on the last remaining wildflowers in the rainforest?”**